jvrana/markdown-cv/index.md

 During my PhD work, I have built among the
 [largest genetic circuits using CRISPR in Baker's yeast (2017)](https://www.nature.com/articles/ncomms15459).
-As an extension to this work, I am currently developing a one-pot high-throughput single cell RNA-seq assay for characterizing 100,000s of randomly generated genetic circuits in human cells, and am employing deep learning to understand genetic part performance.
+Currently, I am working on high-throughput genetic circuit characterization methods in human cells and using deep learning to understand synthetic gene circuits.
 Additionally, I am working with [DAPRA](https://www.darpa.mil/program/synergistic-discovery-and-design) to develop a computer-aided manufacturing system to automate the design-build-test-learn cycle for engineered organisms.
-To automate experiments, we use the [Aquarium](https://www.aquarium.bio), a lab operating system that automates and tracks experiment execution using human-in-the-loop automation.
-I have built out a fully-featured Python interface for this system ([Trident](https://www.github.com/klavinslab/trident)).
-Using these tools, I have recently deployed machine-learning to automate *S. cerevisiae* strain construction and are currently using the software ([Terrarium](https://www.github.com/jvrana/Terrarium)) to engineer new cell behaviors in yeast using CRISPR dCas9 gene circuits.

 I am currently finishing up a few projects and related publications before my anticipated graduate in 2019/2020.
 I am searching